superNWHG/doman/README.md

 # Welcome to the doman repository!

-Doman is a personal project, please do not expect working code or it having the features you would expect although I use it myself.
+Doman is a dotfiles manager.

 # Building instructions

 **Requirements**

 - A machine running any linux distribution (Windows or MacOS will work too probably, I just never tested it)
 - Go
 - Git
 - Make

 First clone the repository:

 ```shell
 git clone https://github.com/superNWHG/doman.git
 cd doman
 ```

 To build a doman binary, run:

 ```shell
 make build
 ```

 To install doman, run:

 ```shell
 make install
 ```